shakti7/100-days-of-code/log.md

 **Today's Progress**: Still continuing with the same.
 I solved 3 problems from HackerRank.

 **Thoughts**: I was having a lot of work load today so I started bit slowly.
 So, today I couldn't start with new topic.
 Tommorrow I'll be starting Doubly Linked List and if possible I'll complete the LinkedList topic.

+### Day 6: August 27, 2020, Thursday

+**Today's Progress**: Started with Doubly Linked List .I solved traversing and insertion in DLL.

+**Thoughts**: I will be completing DLL tommorrow and thinking of solving problems from geeksforgeeks.